Australian Bombshell Nicole Thorne Dazzles Instagram Followers In Sparkly Low-Cut Dress

 Australian bombshell Nicole Thorne likely stopped more than a few of her Instagram followers in their tracks when she showed up on their timelines in a sparkly silver low-cut dress.
 The design featured a cowl neckline that flaunted her cleavage before flowing into its curve-hugging lower half.
-In the first and third photos, the brunette beauty turned to the side, revealing that the dress was backless and included a crisscross strap detail.
+In the first and third photos, the brunette beauty turned to the side, revealing that the dress was backless and had a crisscross strap detail.
 Her poses in these images also showed off the slit on the side of the outfit.

-Nicole wore her dark brown hair loose, and it cascaded past her shoulders in very loose waves.
-She accessorized her look with a pair of large, golden hoop earrings.
+Nicole wore her dark brown hair down, and it cascaded past her shoulders in very loose waves.
+She accessorized her look with a pair of large, gold hoop earrings.
 As for her makeup application, she rocked dark cat-eye liner, plus neutral-toned eyeshadow and black mascara to accentuate her long lashes.
 While her eye look was pretty bold, she chose a neutral color for her lipstick.

 In the caption, Nicole revealed that the dress was from Fashion Nova but didn’t share any other details about the design, such as the name or price.